Skip to main content

 The RAA’s Science Advisory Council (SAC) assesses project proposals in the context of RAA’s long-term research interests and with consideration of the interests and participation of Indigenous communities, sustainable research outcomes and the wider academic discourse.

-Research findings are communicated via professional journals, media channels, a series of public lectures as well gatherings to share the information with Aboriginal partner organisations.
+Research findings are communicated via professional journals, media channels, public events such as lectures and gatherings on Country to share the information with Aboriginal partner organisations and communities.

 YOU CAN MAKE A DIFFERENCE!